-The Company's operating lease obligations consist of various leases for office space in: Boston, Massachusetts; Cambridge, Massachusetts; Detroit, Michigan; Los Angeles, California; San Francisco, California; Austin Texas; New York City, New York; Dublin, Ireland; and London, United Kingdom.
-The Detroit, Los Angeles, Austin, New York City and London leases are immaterial to the Company.
-The Los Angeles and New York City leases will be terminated in the second quarter of 2020.
+The Company's primary operating lease obligations consist of various leases for office space in: Boston, Massachusetts; Cambridge, Massachusetts; San Francisco, California; and Dublin, Ireland.
 The Company also has an operating lease obligation for data center space in Needham, Massachusetts.

-As of March 31, 2020, there were no material changes in the Company's leases from those disclosed in the 2019 Annual Report, other than as discussed below.
+As of September 30, 2020, there were no material changes in the Company's material leases from those disclosed in the Annual Report, other than as discussed below.